snalahi/Natural-Language-Processing-with-Classification-and-Vector-Spaces/README.md

 In word frequency analysis in a corpus, there will be a dictionary mapping where each word along with its class (positive(1)/negative(2)) will be mapped to its frequency (number of appearance).

-Instead of learning V dimensions of features, we can just learn 3 dimensions of features and that is in the form of [bias(1), sum of positive frequencies, sum of negative frequencies]
+Instead of learning V dimensions of features, we can just learn 3 dimensions of features and that is in the form of [The first feature would be a bias unit equal to 1, The second is the sum of the positive frequencies for every unique word on tweet m, The third is the sum of negative frequencies for every unique word on the tweet]

 Stop words - Words that don't add significant meaning to the tweet/sentence/corpus.
 Stop words should be eliminated.